Falx cerebri: Vascular supply

 The falx cerebri receives its blood supply primarily from two vessels; the anterior portion receives blood supply from the anterior meningeal artery (a.k.a. anterior falx artery, or anterior falcine artery) (a branch of the anterior ethmoidal artery), and the posterior portion from the posterior meningeal artery (a branch of the ascending pharyngeal artery).

 Lymphatic drainage of the falx cerebri occurs mostly via meningeal lymphatic vessels that run parallel to the dural sinuses and that eventually exit the cranial vault through the jugular foramen to empty into deep cervical lymph nodes.
 A minority of lymph from the falx cerebri is drained anteriorly through the cribiform plate into the lymphatics of the nasal mucosa.

 Innervation

-The falx cerebri receives innervaton from all three branches of the trigeminal nerve.
-It receives symphatetic innervation predominantly from the superior cervical ganglia.
+The falx cerebri receives innervation from all three branches of the trigeminal nerve.
+It receives sympathetic innervation predominantly from the superior cervical ganglia.
 It may receive additional innervation from dorsal rami of CN 1 and CN 2, the hypoglossal nerve, and recurrent branches of the vagus nerve.